 Our offer of programming courses includes tens of items, so we recommend using filters to narrow down the choice.
 Firstly, select the location which is most conveniently reached with the child or from which we can pick the child.
 In the second step, select the language of instruction in which the child will learn (we offer courses in English and Polish).
 Next, notice the age group and choose the appropriate one for the child.
 After filtering the courses, there will be one or several courses left.
 Now you can read the course descriptions and select the course which best suits the child’s interests.

-The first class of each coding course can be always a trial class.
+The first class of each coding or robotics course can be always a trial class.
 You can enrol the child in it with no commitments, just select the right option on the enrolment form.
 After the first class, we will ask you to confirm whether the child will participate in the course and if so, to pay the course fee.

 Age groups specified for the programming courses for children and teens are our recommendation, not strict guidelines.
 However, they are worth taking into account.
 Our experience tells us that children below the recommended age group will do well during the course if they meet one or more of the following conditions: